 Damage to reflector Keep the glass of the bulb free of grease.

-Clean the glass bulb with a clean cloth before mounting.
-Any grease on the glass will evaporate by the heat and be deposited on the reflector.

-- Remove the headlight mask with the headlight. (\ p.
-111)
+- Clean the glass bulb with a clean cloth before mounting.
+Any grease on the glass will evaporate due to the heat and be deposited on the reflector. - Remove the headlight mask with the headlight. ( p.
+117)